ReeceSpr/Search-Algorithm-With-AI/README.md

 A C++ application that is used to showcase alogirthms used to search.

-This project contains a visual simulation of a rubix cube which was provided to me.
+This project contains a visual simulation of a puzzle which was provided to me.

-My contribution is the search alogorithms used to find the path used to solve the cube.
+My contribution is the search alogorithms used to find the path used to solve the puzzle